Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs: Preliminaries

 Recall that $\mathcal{T} (V)$ is the set of all tree layouts of $G$, since $G$ is an undirected graph.
 To exemplify the relation between treewidth and scanwidth, consider the canonical tree extension $\Gamma^\sigma$ in \cref{fig:scanwidth_example:canonical}, where $\GW^{\Gamma^\sigma}_v \!(G) = \{wz, qu, qv \}$.
 For the treewidth, we can disregard the directions, and the set $\TW^{\Gamma^\sigma}_v \!(G)$ now contains only the endpoints in $\GW^{\Gamma^\sigma}_v \!(G) $ that are higher up in the tree than $v$.
 Therefore, $\TW^{\Gamma^\sigma}_v \!(G) = \{w, q \}$.

 In \cite{Berry2022b} it is mentioned without proof that the treewidth of the underlying undirected graph of a DAG lower bounds its scanwidth.\footnote{It was actually stated the other way round (and also mistakenly stated that cutwidth bounds scanwidth from below).
 However, one of the authors confirmed that it was intended as expressed here (Mathias Weller, personal communication).} This fact is far from obvious when looking at the common definition of the treewidth and heavily relies on the uncommon alternative definition we have given here.
 As this definition is not referred to in \cite{Berry2022b}, we formally state the result here and provide a proof in the appendix.
+The proof relies on the fact that a tree extension of a DAG is also a valid tree layout of its underlying undirected graph.
+As a side note, we remark that another well-known parameter, `tree-depth', is also defined via such tree layouts~\cite{nevsetvril2006tree}; hence a tree extension is also a valid tree-depth decomposition, albeit optimizing a different objective.

 \begin{restatable}{lemma}{twbound} Let $G=(V,E)$ be a weakly connected DAG and $\tilde{G}$ its underlying undirected graph, then \end{restatable}

 \paragraph{Level of a network}

 Using that indegrees of sinksets of a network are at most the reticulation number + 1 (\cref{lem:sinkset_reticulation_nr}) and that the scanwidth of a network is the maximum scanwidth of its blocks (\cref{cor:split_blocks}), we can obtain the following result: